Overrated Health Foods: What Not To Waste Your Money On

 Flavored yogurt may seem like a healthy choice, but most store-bought options are packed with added sugars and artificial flavors.
 Instead of buying pre-flavored yogurt, opt for plain yogurt and add your own toppings like fresh fruit, nuts, and seeds.
 This way, you can control the amount of sugar in your yogurt and avoid unnecessary additives.

-See also The Youth-Enhancing Benefits Of Antioxidants
+See also The Power Of Antioxidants In Cancer Prevention

 Sneaky Sugar Bombs